-The Radiation Assessment Detector, or RAD, investigation on Curiosity will monitor high-energy atomic and subatomic particles reaching Mars from the sun, from distant supernovas and other sources.
+The Radiation Assessment Detector, or RAD, investigation on Curiosity monitors high-energy atomic and subatomic particles coming from the sun, from distant supernovae and other sources.
 These particles constitute naturally occurring radiation that could be harmful to any microbes near the surface of Mars or to astronauts on a future Mars mission.

 RAD's measurements will help fulfill the Mars Science Laboratory mission's key goals of assessing whether Curiosity's landing region has had conditions favorable for life and for preserving evidence about life.
-This investigation will also do an additional job.
+This investigation also has an additional job.
 Unlike the rest of the mission, RAD has a special task and funding from the part of NASA that is planning human exploration beyond Earth orbit.
 It will aid design of human missions by reducing uncertainty about how much shielding from radiation future astronauts will need.
-RAD will take measurements during the trip from Earth to Mars as well as during Curiosity's roving on Mars because the radiation levels in interplanetary space are also important in design of human missions.
+RAD is making measurements during the trip from Earth to Mars, supplementing those it will make during Curiosity's roving on Mars, because radiation levels in interplanetary space are also important in the design of human missions.

-The 3.8-pound (1.7-kilogram) RAD instrument has a wide-angle telescope looking upward from the hard-ware's position inside the left-front area of the rover.
+The 3.8-pound (1.7-kilogram) RAD instrument has a wide-angle telescope looking upward from the hardware's position inside the left-front area of the rover.
 The telescope has detectors for charged particles with masses up to that of an iron ion.
 RAD can also detect neutrons and gamma rays coming from the Mars atmosphere above or the Mars surface material below the rover.

-Galactic cosmic rays make up one type of radiation that RAD will monitor.
+Galactic cosmic rays make up one type of radiation that RAD monitors.
 These are a variable shower of charged particles coming from supernova explosions and other events extremely far from our solar system.

-The sun is the other main source of energetic particles that this investigation will detect and characterize.
+The sun is the other main source of energetic particles that this investigation detects and characterizes.
 The sun spews electrons, protons and heavier ions in "solar particle events" fed by solar flares and ejections of matter from the sun's corona.
-Astronauts might need to move into havens with extra shielding on an interplanetary spacecraft or on Mars during solar particle events.
+Astronauts might need to move into havens with extra shielding on an interplanetary spacecraft or on Mars during solar-particle events.

 Earth's magnetic field and atmosphere provide effective shielding against the possible deadly effects of galactic cosmic rays and solar particle events.
-Mars lacks a global magnetic field and has only about one percent as much atmosphere as Earth does.
+Mars lacks a global magnetic field and has only about 1 percent as much atmosphere as Earth does.
 Just to find highenough radiation levels on Earth for checking and calibrating RAD, the instrument team needed to put it inside major particle-accelerator research facilities in the United States, Europe, Japan and South Africa.